International COVID-19 Travel and Attendance FAQ

 You can still attend classes at HBU online.
 Please work with your academic advisor to ensure you are registered for classes that you can take from overseas.
 Please keep in mind time differences and possible attendance requirements.
 According to the March 9 ICE COVID-19 guidance, international students enrolled in a course of study on March 9, 2020 will be able to maintain their F-1 immigration status, as long as they are attending full time.

-Newly admitted international students to HBU will defer the program start date on the I-20 to the next available semester, but they can still attend HBU online for fall 2020.
+Newly admitted international students to HBU will defer the program start date on the I-20 to the next available semester, but they can still attend HBU online for spring 2021.
 They will just not begin their F-1 status until they receive a valid F-1 visa stamp and then enter the U.S. prior to the semester they plan to attend in person.

-I’m a new student for Fall 2020.
+I’m a new student for Spring 2021.
 Can I still come to HBU?

 What are the travel bans?